 4. Qualification of the Board of Directors

 The following qualifications shall apply prospectively.
-These shall not be applicable to incumbent or sitting directors as well as director-candidates who are presently directors or officers of the Company and its subsidiaries, at the time of approval of the Board of Directors.
+These shall not be applicable to incumbent or sitting directors at the time of approval of the Board of Directors.

 A Director of COCOLIFE shall have the following minimum qualifications: